Edible plants: vegetables and fruit.

 Best cooking methods are steaming, roasting, and stir-frying.
 They are also eaten raw.

-Cauliflower, traditionally white, also comes in purple, orange, and green varieties, each with different antioxidants (coloured varieties are rich in anthocyanins) and nutrients (vitamin C).
+Cauliflower, traditionally white, also comes in purple, orange, and green varieties, each with different antioxidants and nutrients.
 Cauliflower is rich in fibre and low in calories making it popular in low calorie diets.

 Fruit vegetables.

-Aubergine’s (eggplant) spongy texture absorbs flavours beautifully, making them good for roasting, grilling, or stewing in dishes like ratatouille and moussaka.
-They are rich in fibre, potassium, vitamin B6, and antioxidants (nasunin), and low in calories.
+Aubergine’s (eggplant) spongy texture absorbs flavours, making them good for roasting, grilling, or stewing in dishes like ratatouille and moussaka.

 Best cooking methods: roasting, grilling, stir-frying, or eating raw.